zdelrosario/vis-rhetoric/_episodes/01-introduction.md

 - "Identify rungs on the visual hierarchy"
 - "Use visualization principles for productive criticism"
 keypoints:
+- "The data-usage pipeline organizes our course content."
 - "Data visualization can engage logos, ethos, and sometimes pathos."
 - "The rungs of the visual hierarchy give us language for productive criticism."
 - "First we find the true story in the data, and then we communicate it persuasively."